Evolution of Hosting: Bare Metal vs. Dedicated Server vs. Cloud

 - You have to have the API available with SDK and many other crazy things to be aligned.
 See, the software focused infrastructure is the key, and you only will win (the small wins will convert into the big ones).

-- Many options of the bare-metal options should be available for the different cases, that includes GPU.
+- Many options of the bare metal options should be available for the different cases, that includes GPU.

 In different cases, there are various options to consider.
 If you find going with the actual infrastructure stack, you should keep in mind how much effort you will need of your DevOps time to maintain the real environment.
-In most of the cases, it is better to consider the infrastructure that would be available on-demand, which means easily scalable resources should be the key and considering (of course) how complex your solution is.
+In most cases, it is better to consider the infrastructure that would be available on-demand, which means easily scalable resources should be the key and considering (of course) how complex your solution is.
 As (this is true), many of our customers say that Heficed is more stable with cloud services than Google Cloud.
 Still, digging deeper into Google Cloud service idealogy, their aim is not the uptime, but the flexibility of the application.
-Which is perfect upsell for more infrastructure and which means that you should code your apps that way if the primary server crashed, the secondary would boot up and resume the application.
+This is the perfect upsell for more infrastructure and which means that you should code your apps that way if the primary server crashed, the secondary would boot up and resume the application.
 In other words, this is called redundancy (sort of).

-So, it would be best if you had to analyze and plan your application utilization and plan very carefully to make sure you would have a small amount of time managing the actual infrastructure, instead of the application, that is important to consider.
+So, it would be best if you had to analyze and plan your application utilization and plan very carefully to make sure you would have a small amount of time managing the actual infrastructure, instead of the application, which is important to consider.